nabeelaqeel/SEM3-obsidian/WIA 2008 - ADVANCE NETWORK TECHNOLOGY/LAB/LAB 06.md

 3. Internal network should be able to access all location except NET105
 - R3
 ```
-ip access-list standard INTERNAL
+ip access-list extended INTERNAL
-remark "Internal network should be able to access all location except NET105"
+remark "Allow internal network to access all except NET105"
+permit icmp any any echo-reply
-permit 192.168.0.0 0.0.0.127
+permit ip 192.168.0.0 0.0.0.127 any
 ```

 ```